CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-An object-oriented scripting language commonly used to create interactive effects within web browsers.
+Javascript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images.
+It's a dynamic programming language that's used for web development, in web applications, for game development, and lots more.

 ## Question 8